 Tom Heller, the son of a survivor of two German concentration camps, will speak at 10:30 a.m. and again at noon.
 You won’t want to miss his dynamic talk.
 Each one will be followed by recitation of the Jewish mourners’ prayer, the lighting of candles, and encouragement to go forth to shine light.
 We will also have interactive and educational activities throughout the day.

 Yom HaShoah, which loosely means "Day of The Catastrophe" in Hebrew, is Holocaust Remembrance Day.
 It was officially established as a holiday by the Israeli government in the 1950s.
 In the United States, Holocaust Remembrance Day was first observed in 1979.
 It is now a day of commemoration for people worldwide.
-This year, Holocaust Remembrance Day falls on May 2.
-You can participate by reading the names of victims, lighting candles and talking to survivors.

 “Six million of our people live on in our hearts.
 We are their eyes that remember.
 We are their voice that cries out.
 The dreadful scenes flow from their dead eyes to our open ones.
 And those scenes will be remembered exactly as they happened.”